3.3 Purchasing Cards

 Note: OST governs banking services described in this manual Section 9.0, Banking and Investments.

 Rules and regulations for purchasing of all other items as prescribed by DOAS, GTA, and BOR policy are contained in this section.
 The GTA regulations govern all procurements related to information technology, hardware, software, and consulting services.
 The state Department of Administrative Services governs all other procurements except as exempted by state law, such as library books, medical equipment and supplies, and perishable items, as noted in the Official Code of Georgia Annotated (O.C.G.A.), sections 50-5-50 through 50-5-81.
-These rules and regulations govern purchases from all funds except Agency funds as noted in the BOR Policy Manual Section 7.7.1, Purchasing and Contracting Regulations/General Policy.
+These rules and regulations govern purchases from all funds except Custodial funds as noted in the BOR Policy Manual Section 7.7.1, Purchasing and Contracting Regulations/General Policy.

 (Last Modified on June 19, 2019)